William Jennings Bryan: Crusade for Prohibition

 After leaving office, Bryan spent much of his time advocating for the eight-hour day, a minimum wage, the right of unions to strike and increasingly women's suffrage.
 However, his main crusades focused on support for prohibition and opposition to the teaching of evolution.
-Congress passed the Eighteenth Amendment, which provided for nationwide Prohibition, in 1917.
-Two years later, Congress passed the Nineteenth Amendment, which granted women the right to vote nationwide.
+Congress passed the 18th Amendment, which provided for nationwide Prohibition, in 1917.
+Two years later, Congress passed the 19th Amendment, which granted women the right to vote nationwide.
 Both amendments were ratified in 1920.
-In 1916 Bryan expressed his belief to John Reed that the government "may properly impose a minimum wage, regulate hours of labor, pass usury laws, and enforce inspection of food, sanitation and housing conditions.”
+In 1916, Bryan expressed his belief to John Reed that the government "may properly impose a minimum wage, regulate hours of labor, pass usury laws, and enforce inspection of food, sanitation and housing conditions."
 During the 1920s, Bryan called for further reforms, including agricultural subsidies, the guarantee of a living wage, full public financing of political campaigns and an end to legal gender discrimination.

 Some Prohibitionists and other Bryan supporters tried to convince the three-time presidential candidate to enter the 1920 presidential election, and a Literary Digest poll taken in mid-1920 ranked Bryan as the fourth-most popular potential Democratic candidate.
 Bryan, however, declined to seek public office and wrote, "if I can help this world to banish alcohol and after that to banish war... no office, no Presidency, can offer the honors that will be mine".
-He attended the 1920 Democratic National Convention as a delegate from Nebraska but was disappointed by the nomination of Governor James M. Cox, who had not supported ratification of the Eighteenth Amendment.
-Bryan declined the presidential nomination of the Prohibition Party and refused to campaign for Cox, which made the 1920 campaign the first presidential contest in over thirty years in which he did not actively campaign.
+He attended the 1920 Democratic National Convention as a delegate from Nebraska but was disappointed by the nomination of Governor James M. Cox, who had not supported ratification of the 18th Amendment.
+Bryan declined the presidential nomination of the Prohibition Party and refused to campaign for Cox, which made the 1920 campaign the first presidential contest in over 30 years in which he did not actively campaign.

 Though he became less involved in Democratic politics after 1920, Bryan attended the 1924 Democratic National Convention as a delegate from Florida.
 He helped defeat a resolution condemning the Ku Klux Klan because he expected that the organization would soon fold.
 Bryan disliked the Klan but never publicly attacked it.
 He also strongly opposed the candidacy of Al Smith due to Smith's hostility towards Prohibition.
 After over 100 ballots, the Democratic convention nominated John W. Davis, a conservative Wall Street lawyer.
 To balance the conservative Davis with a progressive, the convention nominated Bryan's brother, Charles W. Bryan, for vice president.
 Bryan was disappointed by the nomination of Davis but strongly approved of the nomination of his brother and he delivered numerous campaign speeches in support of the Democratic ticket.
 Davis suffered one of the worst losses in the Democratic Party's history, taking just 29 percent of the vote against Republican President Calvin Coolidge and the third-party candidate Robert M. La Follette.